opsani/skopos-sample-gates/readme-k8s.md

 ==========================
 [Skopos™](http://opsani.com/skopos/) is a modern continuous deployment system for container-based services, especially for DevOps teams and those using microservice architectures.

-Below you can find a sample application and instructions for starting Skopos and deploying this sample app on Docker Swarm.
+Below you can find a sample application and instructions for starting Skopos and deploying this sample app on Kubernetes.
 If you want to try out Skopos with your own app, check out our [Getting Started Guide](http://doc.opsani.com/skopos/edge/GET-STARTED).

-> _To deploy this sample app on Kubernetes, see this [document](/readme-k8s.md)._
+> _To deploy this sample app on Docker Swarm, see this [document](/README.md)._

 Skopos Sample Application
 ==========================
 This Skopos sample application is a scalable variant of the Docker example Pet Voting Application.
 Notably, this application uses Skopos quality gates to validate its deployment.
 [User defined quality gates](http://doc.opsani.com/skopos/edge/VERIFY-GUIDE#user-quality-gates) attach actions to components in order to *gate* the success of component deployment.
 This application also demonstrates Skopos [automatic quality gates](http://doc.opsani.com/skopos/edge/VERIFY-GUIDE#autogates):  these are quality gates which Skopos automatically adds to deployment plans for components based on known images.

-The sample application deploys to Docker Swarm and exposes two web interfaces - one that allows votes to be cast and one that shows results.
+The sample application deploys to Kubernetes and exposes two web interfaces - one that allows votes to be cast and one that shows results.

 ![skopos sample app](images/skopos-sample-gates.png)